Home

 Links

-Copper Futures and Copper Options Market
+Copper Futures and Options Market

-Copper was believed to be first worked about 7,000 years ago in China.
 Its softness, color, and presence in nature enabled it to be easily mined and fashioned into primitive utensils, tools, and weapons.
 Two thousand years later, the West learned to alloy copper with tin, producing bronze and giving rise to a new age, The Bronze Age.

 Copper has been called by many future trading fundamental analysts as the only commodity with a PhD. in economics because its rising prices sometimes precede periods of economic growth.
 This has been attributed to copper’s industrial uses in electrical and plumbing for new homes and other manufacturing uses.

 Copper market participants across the board use COMEX Division high-grade copper futures and options to hedge price risk, and the copper future and copper option contracts are used as investment vehicles by large and small copper future and copper option traders.
+Learn More >>>

 During the September 11 terrorist attacks the COMEX was destroyed but within days of the disaster the copper futures and copper options markets were trading again.
 This stands as a testament to the strength and reliability of the industrial metals future markets and the commodity exchanges.